-In 2015, SWAMP began a multi-year sampling effort to monitor trends in mercury concentrations in lakes and reservoirs dominated by black bass species, a well-known accumulator of mercury, to assess the efficacy of management actions (Davis et al. 2019).
-In 2017, Bluegill and Largemouth Bass were collected from Alondra Park Lake for the study and were analyzed for mercury and selenium.
-Bluegill were additionally analyzed for PCBs.
+This SWAMP study was part of a multi-year effort to document status and trends related to contamination in sport fish from California lakes and reservoirs dominated by black bass species (Davis et al. 2019).
+In 2017, Largemouth Bass were collected from Lopez Lake for the study and were analyzed for mercury and selenium.